OPC1

 for Spinal Cord Injury

-OPC1 is an oligodendrocyte progenitor cell therapy that is planned to be evaluated in a device safety study, the DOSED study, in subacute and chronic spinal cord injury patients.
+OPC1 is an allogeneic oligodendrocyte progenitor cell therapy designed to improve recovery following a spinal cord injury (SCI).

-In February 2025, Lineage initiated the DOSED (Delivery of Oligodendrocyte Progenitor Cells (OPCs) for Spinal Cord Injury: Evaluation of a Novel Device) clinical study.
+Lineage is currently enrolling participants in the DOSED (Delivery of Oligodendrocyte Progenitor Cells (OPCs) for Spinal Cord Injury: Evaluation of a Novel Device) clinical study.
 The DOSED study will evaluate the safety and utility of a novel delivery device developed to deliver OPC1 directly to the area of injury in patients with SCI.
 The DOSED study will enroll both subacute (between 21 to 42 days following injury) and chronic (between 1 to 5 years following injury) SCI patients.

 Part 1